A partnership built for loyalty

 Well, according to LoyaltyOne it was a total non-event.
 (We actually delivered a few hours early!)
 It was so well-implemented that the business barely noticed.

-The solution today includes a complete migration from Oracle-stored procedures to a serverless AWS solution, plus an overhaul of a batch-driven data processing engine to a modular event-driven componentized architecture.
+The solution today includes a complete modernization from a legacy and mainframe-based platform to a serverless AWS solution, plus an overhaul of a batch-driven data processing engine to a modular event-driven componentized architecture.

 It also now has a full-featured UI with an operational dashboard for full visibility into how data is being processed, calculated, and finally reprocessed into rewards for collectors.
 Which is something they’d never had before.
 Plus a completely configurable admin interface as well as a data model remapping and conditional logic that helps account and plan for hundreds of edge cases.

 In the end, the project was a resounding success, to say the least.
 In fact, LoyaltyOne claims that working with Slalom Build set a new standard for how a partnership should be.
 The feeling must be mutual because, as Slalom Build client service partner Kim Waselovich put it “We all really meshed.
 As it related to culture, as it related to how we did work, as it related to our people.
 It has been a very positive experience.
 A lot of our people will tell you it's their favorite project they've been on.”
 That’s a partnership that continues to earn rewards.